A History of Arab Poets

 Learn about the history of famous Arabic poets.
-The Arabic culture has been in existence for quit a long time.
-The values and beliefs of the culture are strongly rooted within its people.
+The Arabic culture has been in existence for quite a long time.
+The values and beliefs of the culture are strongly rooted in its people.
 You can tell this from the way they lead and expressed their lives.

 There is a unique history in Arabic poems with each having its writer emulated to be a great composer and expressionist.
 As the sixth century faded away, the Arab language had substantial growth and had an aptness that set it aside from that of other cultures.
 This was well put into context in the Arabic poets’ words and literature.

 Through this, the writers grew to become famous with every Dhu’l hajj held.
-We will look at some of these poetic legends and shed light to how they became brilliant poets.
+We will look at some of these poetic legends and shed light on how they became brilliant poets.

 This writer is said to be a poetic genius.
-His was a love for poetry from the tender age of 7years.
-His writing days sprung to light when he was in his uncles company on a trip and we did a poem about larks.
+He was a love for poetry from the tender age of 7years.
+His writing days sprung to light when he was in his uncle’s company on a trip and we did a poem about larks.
 Throughout his life until his demise, Tarafa wrote heart touching poems and rose to become one of the greatest known Arabic poets.

-These are just three Arabic poets who made and impact in the Arabic culture leaving their footprints in its history.
-Many others still did the same and have great accolade for their works.
+These are just three Arabic poets who made an impact in the Arabic culture leaving their footprints in its history.
+Many others still did the same and have a great accolade for their works.